crillab/gophersat/README.md

 noobs"](examples/sat-for-noobs.md).

 ## What about pseudo-boolean problems?
-Pseudo-boolean problems are a generalization of SAT problems: any propositional clause can be written as a single pseudo-boolean constraint, but representing a pseudo-boolean constraint can require an exponential number of propositional clauses.
+Pseudo-boolean problems are, in a way, a generalization of SAT problems: any propositional clause can be written as a single pseudo-boolean constraint, but representing a pseudo-boolean constraint can require an exponential number of propositional clauses.